it-at-m/stadtbezirksbudget/docs/src/architecture/adr/06-use-test-data-attribute.md

 ## Decision

-All HTML tags that need to be tested must have a `data-test` attribute that uniquely identifies the element within the tested component.
+All HTML tags that need to be tested have a `data-test` attribute that uniquely identifies the element within the tested component.

 ## Consequences